mkusold/rosweb/web/README.md

 # Web

+## Technologies

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+(Web UI Framework)
+- Material UI (Styling and Theming)
+- Akita (State Management)
+- RxJS (a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code)
+- RosLibJS (for communicating with ROS)

 ## Setup